Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 but also, as you're about to hear,

-it's also known as the home of the pidler on the roof.
+it's also known as the home.

-Which is pretty much the only reason I'm telling the story.
+which is pretty much the only reason I'm telling the story.

 So I've burnt the...